ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-04-answering-22-questions-about-van-life.md

 ### Do you prefer campgrounds, beaches/lakes, or forests the most?

-Ignoring the social aspect I mentioned in the previous answer, I prefer remote places next to a clear river where I can get water to treat it with my [filter system]({% post_url 2019-04-17-installing-the-water-system %}).
+Ignoring the social aspect I mentioned in the previous answer, I prefer remote places next to a clear river where I can get water that I can treat with my [filter system]({% post_url 2019-04-17-installing-the-water-system %}).
 I also like staying in the woods but I can't stay in a dense forest for more than a week because I depend on solar energy.
 The ideal place to stay might be a clearing surrounded by trees right next to a river.
 Maybe something like this lovely spot that I found in Sweden:

 ![Perfect spot in Sweden](/assets/images/IMG_9384.jpg)